anmolsinghal98/Legal-Requirements-Translation/README.md

 ```

 ### Obtaining Intermediate Results within 60 minutes
 Executing the pipeline across all the sentences in the development and test set may take longer than 60 minutes.
 This is because the OpenAI API response time can depend on several external factors such as downtime, response latency, and request overload.
-Consequently, we also provide intermediate results by running the pipeline across a single test file `MS.csv`.
+Consequently, we also provide `intermediate-results` by running the pipeline across a single test file `MS.csv`.

 ## Usage Instructions